 Safety & security

-- guarantee design and construction conformity and maintenance of flight infrastructure and plant and equipment satisfying the highest sector standards;
+- guarantees design compliance, the construction and maintenance of flight infrastructure and plant and equipment satisfying the highest sector standards;

-- ensure a review of operating processes to achieve the highest compliance possible with national and international regulations concerning Safety;
+- ensures a review of operating processes to achieve the highest compliance possible with national and international regulations concerning Safety;

-- monitor the maintenance of safety standards for all operators and external parties of any type within the airport sites;
+- monitors the maintenance of safety standards for all operators and external parties of any type within the airport sites;

-- guarantee ongoing and appropriate training of personnel, with priority for operational staff, placing particular focus on the requirements and the consequentactions for an improved level of Safety;
+- guarantees ongoing and appropriate training of personnel, with priority for operational staff, placing particular focus on the requirements and the consequent actions for an improved level of Safety;

-- guarantee education and communication, so that allevents which may affect Safety are flagged throughthe filling out of a Ground Safety Report.
+- guarantees education and communication, so that all events which may affect Safety are flagged through the filling out of a Ground Safety Report.

 Activity and Service Interruptions